 Hard Disk not Detected During Windows Installation – Solved

-Description of Hard Disk not Detected During Windows Installation Error
+Hard Disk Not Detected During Windows Installation: An Overview

 Note: this post just focuses on Windows rather than any other operating systems like Mac OS X and Linux, since Windows is the most widely used computer operating system all over the world.

 With computers not having an operating system, you can do nothing.
 But fortunately, new laptops are always pre-installed with OS by manufacturers, and even if there is no system on your laptop or desktop, you can install one in easy steps.
 Of course, you are also allowed to install a second or third system on the computer which has OS already.
 But no matter how the operating system is installed or who installed it, after running it for a long time, you may need to make a reinstallation since it is the only or best solution to some issues, for example: